Pete Sampras: Sampras vs. Agassi

-The rivalry has been called the greatest of the generation of players competing in the 1990s, as they were the most successful players of that decade, and had a contrasting playing style, with both Sampras and Agassi being respectively considered the greatest server and the greatest serve returner of their eras.
-Sampras won 20 of the 34 matches he played against Agassi.
+They had contrasting playing styles, with Sampras and Agassi being considered respectively the greatest server and the greatest serve returner of their eras.
+Sampras led 20-14 in matches against Agassi.

-The 1990 US Open was their first meeting in a Grand Slam tournament final.
-Agassi was favored because he was ranked No. 4, compared to the No. 12 ranking of Sampras and because Agassi had defeated Sampras in their only previously completed match.
-However, Agassi lost the final to Sampras in straight sets.

-Their next meeting in a Grand Slam was at the 1992 French Open, where they met in the quarterfinals.
-Although Sampras was higher ranked, Agassi prevailed in straight sets.
-Their next Grand Slam meeting was at the quarterfinals of Wimbledon in 1993, where Agassi was the defending champion and Sampras was the newly minted No. 1.
-Sampras prevailed in five sets, and went on to win his first Wimbledon championship.
+The 1990 US Open (their first meeting in a Grand Slam final), Agassi lost to Sampras in straight sets.
+Their next Grand Slam meeting was at the 1992 French Open, where Agassi won the quarterfinal in straight sets.
+Their next Grand Slam meeting was the quarterfinals of Wimbledon in 1993, where Agassi was the defending champion and Sampras was the newly crowned No. 1.
+Sampras won in five sets.

-With both Sampras and Agassi participating, the U.S. won the Davis Cup in 1995.
-Notable Sampras-Agassi matches of 1995 included the finals of the Australian Open, the Newsweek Champions Cup, the Lipton International Players Championships, the Canadian Open, and the US Open, with Sampras winning the Newsweek Champions Cup and the US Open.
+Notable Sampras–Agassi matches of 1995 were the finals of the Australian Open, the Newsweek Champions Cup, the Lipton International Players Championships, the Canadian Open, and the US Open, with Sampras winning the Newsweek Champions Cup and the US Open.